converged-computing/performance-study/experiments/aws/eks/cpu/README.md

-# Single Run Experiment on AWS
+# Kubernetes CPU on AWS

-**THESE RUNS HAVE NOT BEEN UPDATED WITH CONFIGS**

-- Cluster creation start: 10:33 am
-- Cluster deleted at: 3:05pm
+- TODO: remember to test recording metrics / times for pods

 ```console
 For each experiment (crd in ./crd):